Zeff01/Zeff01/README.md

 Aspiring Fullstack Blockchain Developer / FrontEnd Developer
 ----------------------------------------------------------

-I am an IT Fresh Graduate currently looking for a job related to Developer/Software Engineer any related roles to utilize my skills and experience, willing to learn and willing to be trained.
-I have some knowledge in full stack development using MERN stack.
-I've gathered my skills by attending bootcamps and trainings and also watching from famous dev youtubers.
+I already have work experience doing web3 development and frontend development, still looking for opportunities to utilize my skills and experience, would like to learn and trained more.

 * 🌍  I'm based in Philippines
 * 🖥️  Portfolio coming soon...
-* ✉️  You can contact me at [jzeffsomera@gmail.com]
+* ✉️  You can contact me at jzeffsomera@gmail.com

 ### Skills